-If you are applying to us directly (for both undergraduate & postgraduate), you can click the button below to fill out the online application form.
+If you are applying to us directly (for undergraduate, postgraduate and short courses), you can click the button below to fill out the online application form.
 The application can be saved and returned to later if you need to get together your supporting documents.

-- IELTS English language certificate (if applicable, minimum score 6.0)
+IELTS English language certificate (if applicable, minimum score 6.0 for undergraduate or postgraduate course)

 Apply through UCAS